Ask AI

 Perioperative care

-Considerations for ambulatory anorectal surgery: as per ASCRS 2015 guidelines, Recognize that anorectal surgery may be safely and cost-effectively performed in an ambulatory surgery center.
+Considerations for ambulatory anorectal surgery: as per ASCRS 2015 guidelines, recognize that anorectal surgery may be safely and cost-effectively performed in an ambulatory surgery center.

 B